 You can use the tabedit command to add and entry to this table.
-For example: tabedit passwd
+For example: tabedit passwd xdsh node01 'echo "root:mypw" | chpasswd -c'

 You will need an entry with a "key" set to "system", a "username" set to "root" and the "password" attribute set to whatever attribute you want.